Modern Slavery Statement

 Tata Consumer Products Canada Inc is a Canadian food and drink importer and distributor, and is part of the international Tata Consumer Products group of companies (“Tata Consumer Products Group” / “Group”).
 This Statement details steps we take to combat risks of slavery, human trafficking, forced and child labour taking place within our operations and supply chains.

 The main product that we sell in Canada is TETLEY brand tea.
-In addition, we also distribute one of the Group’ Indian market tea products, TATA TEA, which is produced and exported by our ultimate parent company, Tata Consumer Products Limited (“TCP India”), along with much smaller sales of TATA COFFEE GOLD , TATA SAMPANN Indian food products, CHING’S SECRET desi-Chinese food products, and JOYFULL MILLETS cereal products.
+In addition, we also distribute one of the Group’ Indian market tea products, TATA TEA, which is produced and exported by our ultimate parent company, Tata Consumer Products Limited (“TCP India”), along with much smaller sales of TATA COFFEE GOLD , TATA SAMPANN Indian food products, TATA SALT, ORGANIC INDIA teas and nutritional supplements, CHING’S SECRET desi-Chinese food products, and SMITH & JONES food ingredients.

 Our Canadian team works from our office headquarters in Toronto, Ontario.